Algal Blooms

 ‘Red tide’ algal blooms (Noctiluca scintillans)

-Algal blooms are a natural occurence, and are sometimes called red or pink tides because the blooms can turn the water red.
+Algal blooms are a natural occurrence, and are sometimes called red or pink tides because the blooms can turn the water red.
+Not all algal blooms are harmful, with many species acting as a major source of energy for animals in the marine food web.
+Harmful algal blooms (HABs) form when colonies of tiny organisms grow and reproduce at a rapid rate.

 Noctiluca scintillans ‘red tide’ bloom off the coast of Bruny Island (Source: Mike Santek)